PMMAraujo/snappy/docs/source/tutorials.rst

 The 'result' field only contains the output produced by SNAPPy regathering that FASTA sequence subtype.
 No information is displayed regathering the analysis by BLAST or phylogenetic inference or how the decision was made.
 That information is in the file 'report_subtype_results.csv'.

 4)
 Now lets open the report_subtype_results.csv.
 This output has 12 columns named: 'id', 'name', 'result', 'recomb_result', 'node_all_refs', 's_node_all_refs', 'node_pure_refs', 's_node_pure_refs', 'node_recomb_refs', 's_node_recomb_refs', 'closser_ref', and 'rule'.
-The first three are exactly the same as for the subtype_results.csv file ( explained it points 3.1 to 3.3).
+The first three are exactly the same as for the 'subtype_results.csv file' ( explained it points 3.1 to 3.3).
 The remaining will be described in the following topics.

 4.1)
 The field 'recomb_result' referes to an output obtained in a sliding with multiple BLASTs of the input.
 What this means is that the input was sliced multiple times and each slice served as a BLAST input to a database containing HIV-1 reference sequences.
 This test was mainly done looking for evidence of recombination in the target sequence.
 If you want to read more about the sliding window applied or the reference sequences used please read the :ref:`how_it_works` section.